South East Queensland: Immigration and population growth

 South East Queensland is one of the fastest-growing regions in Australia.
-Growth in the state is fueled principally by migration from the southern states and overseas.
+Growth in the state is fuelled principally by migration from the southern states and overseas.
 In 2010, South East Queensland's population grew by an average of about 1,200 new residents each week.

 Between 1991 and 2016 the population rose from 1.9 million residents to 3.3 million.
 South East Queensland is expected to be home to 4.4 million by 2031.
 A 2010 report concluded that the region will reach 5.5 million people by 2051.

-The population growth rate in SEQ was more than twice the rate of the rest of Queensland over the past 2 decades.
+The population growth rate in SEQ was more than twice the rate of the rest of Queensland over the past two decades.
 More than 80% of population growth in the state between 1999-2019 occurred in SEQ.

 Population growth was putting pressure on schools and hospitals in the region in 2021.

 Regional planning

 South East Queensland's future development will be heavily based on the South East Queensland Regional Plan, released by the Queensland state government in 2005.
 The regional plan covers the period from 2009–2031 and focuses on slowing development along the coast, in order to prevent creating a 200 km city, and instead aim for growth in the west, in particular around Springfield and Beaudesert.
 Infrastructure planning in South East Queensland is almost exclusively designed to facilitate trans-metropolitan travel and reduce traffic congestion.

+The region's big picture planning document was updated for the third time in 2017 with the release of South East Queensland Regional Plan, Shaping SEQ.
+Shaping SEQ was reviewed in 2023 because of rapid population growth in South East Queensland.